bryanxtong/spring-boot-elastic-apm-integration/README.md

    http-> http://localhost:8200
    https->https://localhost:8200

-6. if apm-server https is used(option3),use keytool to import the cert into the keystore and then change the url below, otherwise just ignore use keytool to import a certificate into the truststore: keytool -import -alias apm-server-cert -file apm-server.crt -keystore C:\Java\jdk-17\lib\security\cacerts
+6. if apm-server https is used(option3),use keytool to import the cert into the keystore keytool -import -alias apm-server-cert -file apm-server.crt -keystore C:\Java\jdk-17\lib\security\cacerts

 7. change elastic.apm.server-url to support ssl or not in spring boot project properties files